Root cause, faster

 Issue

 A production error appears.
-Don't start a search.
+Do not start a search.
 Open the issue that needs explaining and stay anchored to it.

 02